CurlyWurly-1/IQ_Group_with_Friedland_PIR/README.md

-# IQ_Group_with_Nova_PIR
+# IQ_Group_with_Friedland_PIR
 This code is to be used in the Arduino IDE for programming a Raspberry Pi Pico W.

-Its purpose is to recognise 433 MHz signals from a NOVA wireless PIR device, and then transmit a separate 433 MHz signal to trigger a IQ Group Receiver - Please note the following:
+Its purpose is to recognise 433 MHz signals from a Friedland (NOVA) wireless PIR device, and then transmit a separate 433 MHz signal to trigger a IQ Group Receiver - Please note the following:
  - A pair of cheap 433mHz RX and TX modules is utilised (as pictured below).
  - The Arduino IDE is used
  - The setup of the Arduino IDE for programming a PICO W is documented here https://randomnerdtutorials.com/programming-raspberry-pi-pico-w-arduino-ide/